 1. Take a Probiotic Supplement

 There are a lot of advertising dollars being spent right now to stress (sell) the importance of maintaining healthy intestinal flora.
 Healthy probiotic colonies in the gut encourage and support healthy digestion.
 Unhealthy bacterial overgrowth hinders digestion and increases flatulence.
 This is especially true for persons with intestinal disorders like IBS or Crohn’s disease.
-If you believe or have been told that you’re too flatulent, try incorporating more probiotic foods into your diet and add a solid probiotic supplement to your nutritional regime.
+If you believe or have been told that you’re too flatulent, try incorporating more into your diet and add a solid probiotic supplement to your nutritional regime.

 2. Herbal Remedies